-Whether and how states draw lines between harassment, menacing and stalking varies greatly.
+Whether and how states draw lines between harassment, menacing, and stalking will vary.
 To see how your state defines these crimes, see state stalking laws.

-Harassment of a sexual nature is commonly known to be a problem workplaces, but sometimes sexual harassment can include behaviors that are technically crimes.
-While unwanted sexual advances and requests for dates are usually best taken up with management, groping or fondling could be considered assault and investigated by police.
+Harassment of a sexual nature is a serious issue in the workplace.
+Sexual harassment can include behaviors that are also crimes.
+Unwanted sexual advances and requests for dates may be issues for management or require civil actions.
+If the conduct at issue concerns groping or fondling, it may be an assault or a sex offense for law enforcement to investigate.
 Furthermore, if workplace harassment leads to stalking outside the workplace, it could cross the line into criminal harassment.

 Victims of harassment have several ways they can take action against a harasser.

-Criminal Complaint: The victims of harassment can file a complaint with the police.
-A prosecutor can then charge the alleged offender with criminal harassment.
-They can also petition the court for an order of protection or restraining order.
+The victims of harassment can file a complaint with a police officer.
+A prosecutor can then review the results of the police investigation.
+They can file criminal charges for harassment, stalking, or other crimes.
+The victim or law enforcement officer can also petition the court for an order of protection or restraining order.
 A restraining order prohibits the harasser from:

 - Engaging in harassing behaviors

-- Contacting the victim, and possibly family members and friends
+- Contacting the victim, family members, and friends

 - Being in close proximity with the victim

-If the victim is unsatisfied with how their complaint to police has been handled by prosecutors, they may bring a civil lawsuit against their harasser.
-If successful, they could win a permanent restraining order or injunction to bring the harassing behavior to a stop.
-In some jurisdictions, they could recover damages or legal expenses.
+If the parties are married or have children together, the civil family court can also address issues of divorce, custody, parenting time, and support.
+If the victim alleged assault, they may bring a civil action for damages against the harasser.
+If successful, they could seek a permanent restraining order or injunction to bring the harassing behavior to a stop.
+In some jurisdictions, they could recover legal expenses.

 Talk to a Lawyer About Harassment

-If you are a victim of harassment, a lawyer can help you file for a protective order or represent your interests to the police and courts in support of a criminal case.
-On the other hand, if you or a loved one has been accused of harassment, you need legal help to ensure your rights are protected.
-Talk to a criminal defense lawyer in your area.
+If you are a victim of harassment, a lawyer can help you.
+They can file for a protective order or represent your interests to the police and courts in support of a criminal case.
+They can also help you bring a civil action against the harasser.
+On the other hand, if you or a loved one faces claims of harassment, you may need legal advice to protect your rights.
+Consider talking with a criminal defense lawyer in your area.